Air knife: Compressed air-powered air knives

 There has always been a wide assortment of blow-off appliances.
 Air knives and nozzles for compressed air blow-off range from home made round pipes with holes to engineered high pressure air knives.
 In order to achieve the highest efficiency using compressed air, many manufacturers of compressed air knives utilize the Coandă effect to improve compressed air knife design over other types of knives and nozzles.
 Although the efficiency of compressed air for low-pressure blow-off air is much lower than blowers, the Coanda-inspired air knives entrain ambient air into the high-velocity stream to enhance the blow off effect.

 Blower-powered air knives

 The teardrop-shaped air knife has a bulbous plenum which tapers down to a precise air discharge slot as the standard of the blower driven air knife industry.
 Whereas a round pipe with holes drilled has an average coefficient of discharge of 0.6 (60% efficient), the teardrop-shaped air knife is commonly 0.95 (95% efficient), which provides much higher-impact air velocity to the surface at which the air is directed with the lowest blower motor power demand.
 These teardrop designs are available in extruded aluminum shapes as well as fabricated carbon and stainless steels.

-OSHA compliance

-Information is needed regarding the Occupational Safety and Health Administration (OSHA) and their standards and directives on Compressed Air, especially when used for cleaning.